Kolbasov

 Kolbasov (Ковбасів; Végaszó) is a village and municipality in Snina District in the Prešov Region of north-eastern Slovakia.

 Etymology

 Klobásov—"a place where sausages (klobása, in dialects also kolbása, klbása) are made".
 The village was famous for its slaughterhouse.
 Alternativelly, something curved (a street, a creek or a village, the village was founded by the bend of the creek).
 Kolbasa, Kolbazo 1548 (the first written mention), Kolbaso 1773, Kolbásow 1808; in Hungarian also Kolbaszó until 1899, after renamed to Végaszó.

 History

+Before the establishment of independent Czechoslovakia in 1918, Kolbasov was part of Zemplén County within the Kingdom of Hungary.
+In 1939, it was for a short time part of the Slovak Republic.
+As a result of the Slovak–Hungarian War of 1939, it was from 1939 to 1944 again part of Hungary.
+On 26 October 1944, the Red Army entered Kolbasov and it was once again part of Czechoslovakia.

-Several Jews were murdered here by Ukrainian Insurgent Army (UPA) on 8 December 1945, the last night of Chanuka.
+Several Jews were murdered here by the Ukrainian Insurgent Army (UPA) on 8 December 1945, the last night of Chanuka.

 Geography

 The municipality lies at an altitude of 312 metres and covers an area of 15.965 km2.
 It has a population of about 110 people.